diogo-rossi/dataparsers/docs/source/1_user_manual.md

 ```

 Argument groups may have a [`description`](./2_available_functions.md#description) in addition to the name.
 To define the [`description`](./2_available_functions.md#description) of the argument group, see
-the {py:func}`~dataparsers.dataparser` decorator, which allows to define options to the [`ArgumentParser`](https://docs.python.org/3/library/argparse.html#argumentparser-objects) object.
+the {py:func}`~dataparsers.dataparser` decorator, which allows to define options for the [`ArgumentParser`](https://docs.python.org/3/library/argparse.html#argumentparser-objects) object.

 #### Mutual exclusion

 The [`mutually_exclusive_group_id`](./2_available_functions.md#mutually-exclusive-group-id) defines the name (or the ID) of the mutually exclusive argument group in which the
 argument may be included.
 The identified group will be created later, by the method [`add_mutually_exclusive_group()`](https://docs.python.org/3/library/argparse.html#argparse.ArgumentParser.add_mutually_exclusive_group),
-which is used in [`argparse`](https://docs.python.org/3/library/argparse.html#module-argparse) to creates a mutually exclusive arguments:
+which is used in [`argparse`](https://docs.python.org/3/library/argparse.html#module-argparse) to create mutually exclusive arguments:

 ```python
 >>> @dataclass